Is A Sump Pit A Necessity in Your Basement?

 What Is a Sump Pit?

-Aside from collecting excess water, sump pits help minimize radon gas.
+Aside from collecting excess water, sump pump pits help minimize radon gas.
 When soil gases make their way into your home, the sump pit stops them before they cause any problems.

 Debunking Common Sump Pit Misconceptions